sg893052/sonic-buildimage/spytest/data_driven_testing.md

 ## 3.1.1 Code Generator

-- At the heart of automation is the code generator which generates the message class from the YANG model.
+- At the heart of automation is the code generator, which generates the message class from the YANG model.
 The featue uses an open source YANG Parser called Pyang for parsing YANG model.
 Once the YANG model are parsed, it uses a custom built pyang plugin to generate a message class.

 - Along with Message classes.
 The YANG bindings are also generated from YANG using a pyangbind plugin.